Screening your calls

 - Any other information that might be helpful in establishing the cause of the known or suspected injury, abuse, or neglect or the known or suspected threat of injury, abuse, or neglect or the case circumstances that support the family is in need of services

-Within four hours from receipt of the information, the PCSA shall make a determination as to what category the information received applies and assign the information to one of the following four intake categories:
+Within twenty-four hours from receipt of the information, the PCSA shall make a determination as to what category the information received applies and assign the information to one of the following four intake categories:

 - Child abuse and/or neglect report